Benfeitas/bioinformatics_resources/README.md

 - Unix shell programming
 - R or Python
 - Git
-- Conda, Vagrant, or another container
+- Conda, Vagrant / Docker / Singularity or another container
 - Working with Uppmax

 The following is a list of resources that you may explore.
 These will only assist you in getting started, and you should ideally attend these courses.